But isn’t it foolish to think that anyone can “pray away the gay”?

 Is it your aim then to make gay people straight?

 To those who participate in our ministry, we make no promises or predictions what God’s work of restoration will look like in anyone’s life, or how quickly it will arrive.
 For some, it may take the form of finding stable and self-giving satisfaction in celibacy and singleness.
-For others, the process can grow in them godly new desires that lead to gender-complementary marriage; sexual enjoyment within that covenant; and the blessing of any children conceived through it – even when some residual effects from SSA may remain.
+For others, the process can grow in them godly new desires that lead to gender-complementary marriage; sexual enjoyment within that covenant; and the blessing of any children conceived through it – even while some residual effects from SSA may remain.

 Testimonies of both types of sanctified outcomes have emerged from our fellowship in Higher Ground and among others personally known to us.